Phu1237/laravel-settings/README.md

 |<7.x|Not tested yet|

 ## Installation
-Require this package with composer
+- Require this package with composer:
 ```bash
 composer require phu1237/laravel-settings
 ```

 ### Laravel auto-discovery:

 Laravel uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.